djangocon/2021.djangocon.us/_pages/speaking.md

 description: Information about submitting a proposal to speak at DjangoCon US
 ---

+Our [Call for Proposals (CFP)](https://www.papercall.io/djangocon-us-2017) is now open!
+Submit your talk or tutorial proposal by April 10 ([AoE](https://time.is/compare/0000_11_Apr_2017_in_Anywhere_on_Earth)), and encourage your friends and colleagues to do the same.

+Need help with your proposal?
+We’ve got mentors and helpful tips on our [Speaker Resources](/speaking/speaker-resources/) page!

+{% comment %}
 Our Call for Proposals is now closed and all decision notifications have been sent.
+{% endcomment %}

 ## Why Speak at DjangoCon US?

 - Presenters receive a free ticket to DjangoCon US!
-(Travel costs are not included, but potential speakers were encouraged to apply for an opportunity grant.
-Opportunity grant decision notifications have all been sent.)
+(Travel costs are not included, but potential speakers are encouraged to apply for an opportunity grant. {% comment %}Opportunity grant decision notifications have all been sent.{% endcomment %})
 - Professionally produced video of your talk published to our YouTube channel.
 (You may opt out of this.)
 - Professional photographer on hand to photograph your talk.
 (Also optional.)
 - Expose the Django community to new tools, practices, or ideas.